Questions about retail pricing

 Who decides my retail price?

 You do!
 Your author liaison will make suggestions about what will be profitable, but ultimately it is up to you.
-You choose if you want to make a minimum / higher profit or are comfortable taking a loss and we will price the book accordingly.
+You choose if you want to make a minimum / higher profit or are comfortable taking a loss and we will recommend prices accordingly.

 How is my suggested retail price calculated?

 TBM makes retail pricing recommendations based on your per book print cost (not your overall project cost).
 We aim for authors to make around $1 in profit above what they paid to print the book being sold.

 Will my book be sold for the same price everywhere?